henrikor2/bridlensis/src/doc/resources/bridlensis/doc/manual.md

     </bridle>

+### Gradle

+You can compile BridleNSIS scripts from Gradle by re-using the above ANT task.

+    task(makeBridleNSIS) << {
+        ant.taskdef(name: 'makeBridleNSIS', classname: 'bridlensis.ApacheAntTask') {
+            classpath {
+                fileset(dir: 'path/to/bridlensis', includes: 'BridleNSIS-*.jar')
+            }
+        }
+        ant.makeBridleNSIS(file: 'MultiLanguageProject.nsi', encoding: 'Cp1252') {
+            exclude(file: 'LangStrings_ru.nsh')
+            exclude(file: 'LangStrings_ja.nsh')
+        }
+    }

 ### Multilingual Installers

 Unlike NSIS BridleNSIS can handle only one encoding and character set at the time.
-Compiler uses the Windows system encoding unless defined in argument `-e`.
+Compiler uses the Windows system encoding unless overwritten by `-e` command-line argument.
 See [Java documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/intl/encoding.doc.html) for the list of supported character encodings.

-When building Unicode installer with NSIS v3.0 or newer you probably want to use `-e UTF-16LE`.
-With non-Unicode installers and mixed character sets you must separate the multilingual strings to own files (see NSIS instruction `LangString`) and add them to excluded files list by using `-x` argument.
+When building Unicode installer with NSIS v3.0 or newer you probably want to use encoding `UTF-16LE`.
+With non-Unicode installers and mixed character sets you must separate the multilingual strings to own files (see NSIS instruction `LangString`) and add them to excluded files list by using command-line argument `-x`.

 Example: